-Drilling by the Company continued in 2024.
-Throughout the year, the Company completed 5 drill holes at La Romanera and 30 holes at El Cura deposit.
+Drilling by the Company continued throughout 2024, rolling over into 2025 and continues as of the date of this MD&A. Throughout 2024, the Company completed 5 drill holes at La Romanera and 30 holes at El Cura deposit.
 In addition, 7 holes were completed at the Company's Nuevo Tintillo project in 2024.
 Reported IBW results are summarized in Table 2 of this MD&A. To date, the IBW deposits are open for expansion at depth and along strike.
-A total of approximately 110,000 meters have been drilled at IBW since the commencement of the project, comprised of 173 drill holes at La Romanera, 91 drill holes at La Infanta and 33 drill holes at El Cura as of the end of the reporting period of this MD&A.
+A total of approximately 110,000 meters have been drilled at IBW since the commencement of the Project, comprised of 173 drill holes at La Romanera, 91 drill holes at La Infanta and 39 drill holes at El Cura as of filing of this MD&A.

-The Company has completed Environmental Baseline Studies at the IBW project.
+The Company has completed Environmental Baseline Studies at the IBW Project.
 The objectives of the studies are to gain an understanding of the current natural environment of the site and support further mine development decisions and management plans.
 The Company engaged the services of specialist Spanish companies with broad experience in Baseline Studies.